Q.Is my Forklift or Order Picker Licence Still Legal?

-A. Under the previous Workplace Health and Safety Regulation 2008, the answer was no, they were classed as 2 separate machines and 2 separate competencies.
+A. Under the previous Work Health and Safety Regulation 2008, the answer was no, they were classed as 2 separate machines and 2 separate competencies.
 If you held a backhoe licence you could legally operate the GP bucket and the hoe on that machine.
 However, If you were then asked to operate a front end loader – you would not be legally allowed to do so.
-Under the current Workplace Health and Safety Act 2011 and 2011 Workplace Regulations – it is down to the employer to ensure a worker has the adequate training and instruction on any machine they are being asked to operate.
+Under the current Work Health and Safety Act 2011 and 2011 Work Health and Safety Regulations – it is down to the employer to ensure a worker has the adequate training and instruction on any machine they are being asked to operate.
 However, even under current legislation there are separate units of competency for these machines.
 Ask us for details

 Q. How big does my earthmoving machine need to be for a practical assessment?

 A. Can be any size.
 Under current Work Health and Safety Regulations, the size and the capacity of the machine are not relevant to assessment.
 Anyone operating any type of earthmoving machinery needs to be competent.
 This is not the same as in the previous 2008 Workplace Health and Safety Legislation where if a machine that was smaller than 2 litre the operator did not legally require a licence.

 Q. If I have over 40 hours in a logbook already can I just take the test only?

 If you have already done your theory training beforehand and have the necessary paperwork issued by a RTO or an employer then the answer is Yes, we should be able to progress you through to your practical exam and finalisation of assessment.